 Trainer Workshop Information

 In order to access the PYBFF curriculum and materials, you must complete a free, two-day trainer workshop.
 The interactive, online trainer workshops are held at least twice per year via Zoom videoconferencing software.
 Workshops are intended for professionals who provide direct services to transition-age youth who are blind or have low vision.
-At least two people from your organization must attend the same workshop.
+At least two people from your organization must attend the same workshop; however, we will also accept groups of three.
+Each workshop is capped at six groups (12-18 trainers).
 Those who successfully complete the workshop will: